 - Mars Australia has switched to 100 per cent renewable power for its six factories in Asquith, Ballarat, Bathurst, Wacol, Wodonga and Wyong and its two sales offices in Melbourne and Sydney.
 Globally Mars has committed to net zero by 2050 – including Scope 3 emission, which includes its suppliers and agricultural inputs.

 - Nestlé, which operates six manufacturing facilities in Australia producing brands including Nescafe, Milo and Uncle Tobys, has committed globally to halving its emissions by 2030 and achieving net zero by 2050.
-As part of this, Nestlé is moving towards carbon neutral brands – every cup of Nespresso coffee will be carbon neutral by 2022 and KitKat has pledged to become carbon neutral by 2025.

 - The Arnott’s Group, maker of Australian biscuits, has committed to achieving net zero emissions in operations by 2040 and across the value chain (Scope 3) by 2050.